Burnell family: Family History

-The first Burnell of whom much is known was Robert, who was Lord of the Manor of Balgriffin in c.1388.
+The early Burnell of whom most is known is Robert, who was Lord of the Manor of Balgriffin in c.1388.
 He may well have been the son of the Robert Burnell whose widow Margaret married Richard Plunkett, Lord Chancellor of Ireland (died 1393), and may also have been the Robert Burnell who was Mayor of Dublin a few years earlier.
 A royal writ survives from 1381 ordering him to grant to John Cruys (this was Sir John Cruys or Cruise of Booterstown and Mount Merrion, a prominent soldier and diplomat, who died in 1407) a two-thirds share in a watermill called Luttrell's Mill in County Dublin.
 Robert married Matilda Tyrrell, heiress to the Irish feudal barony of Castleknock.
 The manor of Castleknock later became the principal Burnell residence.
 He was a Baron of the Court of Exchequer (Ireland) and thus began a long family tradition of serving as members of the Irish judiciary, particularly on the Exchequer.
 His son John was living in 1421.
 John in turn had a son named Robert.
-In 1447 Robert received a royal pardon for "intruding" at Balgriffin i.e. asserting his ownership of the estate without a royal licence.
+In 1447 Robert received a royal pardon for "intruding" at Balgriffin i.e. asserting his ownership of the estate without the required royal licence.
+His father had presumably died shortly before.

 A later John Burnell was Chief Baron of the Irish Exchequer in the 1490s and another Burnell, Patrick, who died in 1491, was also a Baron of the Exchequer.

 In about 1490 Sir Robert Burnell was Lord of the Manor of Balgriffin: he married Margaret Holywood, daughter and co-heiress of Sir Robert Holywood of Artane (Tartaine was the older spelling), who brought him substantial lands at Swords, north of Dublin.
 Their daughter Anne married William Preston, 2nd Viscount Gormanston.

-A later John Burnell of Castleknock took part in the Rebellion of Silken Thomas and was executed for treason at Tyburn in 1537; but his cousin, yet another John, managed to retain the family estates at Balgriffin, which later passed by inheritance to the Bathe family.
+John Burnell of Castleknock took part in the Rebellion of Silken Thomas and was executed for treason at Tyburn in 1537; but his cousin, yet another John, managed to retain the family estates at Balgriffin, which later passed by inheritance to the Bathe family.